tarwn/lessthandot-hugo/blogs/content/posts/2009-07-08-a-couple-of-ways-of-getting-the-top-2-di.md

 ---
 In this blog post I will show you a couple of ways of getting the top 2 values from a set in SQL Server.
 The dense_rank queries will not work if you have SQL server 2000 but the other ones should.

-Let&#8217;s say you have a table that has this data
+Let's say you have a table that has this data

 100